 Read Dr. Eeks’ book Manic Kingdom, based on a true story, here

-Listen to her parody (audiobook) Yours in Wellness here.
+Listen to my parody (audiobook) Yours in Wellness here.

-Listen to her health podcast Causes or Cures here.
+Listen to my health podcast Causes or Cures here.